 Remember those annoying bouncers at famous night clubs who tend to let only good looking people in?
 If those bouncers were Elm programmers, they’d love the

 drop function drops the specified number of elements from the beginning of a list and returns a new list with remaining elements.
 Once in a while, we get a nice bouncer who lets people on a first come first serve basis.
 They would definitely prefer

 Watch out!
 The bouncer just let Freddy into the club.

 take returns a new list containing the specified number of elements from the beginning of a list.

 Head or Tail?

-List module even provides functions to get the head and tail of a list.
+List module provides functions for getting the head and tail of a list as shown below.

 List is sometimes also called a linked list as it is a linear collection of data elements, each pointing to the next element.
-An element in a list is called Node.
+An element in a list is called a node.

 Even if there is no data in it, the last (empty) node does exist.
 If you don’t believe me check this out: